Reon-ai/tori-chatbot/backend/documents/05_BRANCH_CONTACT_ROUTING.md

 ---

-# Spec Lab Menlyn
+# Spec Lab Pretoria

 ## Current Rule

-Mention Spec Lab Menlyn when relevant, but route enquiries back to Tiletoria Northriding until dedicated address and contact details are confirmed.
+Mention Spec Lab Pretoria when relevant, but route enquiries back to Tiletoria Northriding until dedicated address and contact details are confirmed.

 ## Suggested Answer

-> We can note Spec Lab Menlyn for Gauteng design/specification enquiries, but please route current enquiries through Tiletoria Northriding on 011 462 4640 or info@tiletoria.co.za until dedicated Menlyn details are confirmed.
+> We can note Spec Lab Pretoria for Gauteng design/specification enquiries, but please route current enquiries through Tiletoria Northriding on 011 462 4640 or info@tiletoria.co.za until dedicated Menlyn details are confirmed.

 ---